StevenMolina22/showup/README.md

 - A centered search bar (mocked for demo)
 - Responsive grid of event cards (1 col on mobile, 2-3 cols on desktop)
 - Color-coded tags for different event categories
-- External links to actual event pages
+- Clickable event cards that navigate to detailed event pages
+- Event detail pages with full descriptions, metadata, and action buttons
+- Add to calendar functionality and social sharing
+- Related events suggestions based on tags
 - Simple footer with attribution

 ## 🚀 Getting Started